Disclosure: We were invited to see this show for the purpose of this post however all opinions are my own.

-Last weekend Hubby and I took the children to Richmond to see In The Night Garden Live.
+Last weekend Dave and I took the children to Richmond to see In The Night Garden Live.
 It’s a show that the children have always really enjoyed and I know that at nearly six and four our In The Night Garden days are nearly behind us so I thought it was a good opportunity to take them to see the show.

 In The Night Garden Live is in a pretty amazing Showdome – a big inflatable theatre that added so much fun to the whole experience.
 It was in Old Deer Park in Richmond and was easily accesible by both trains or car – we drove and parked opposite the Showdome for just £3.